CCrypto/ccvpn3/pages/faq.en.md

 It is anonymous, because we will not ask you for your name or verify your identity to be able to use the VPN, and we use anonymous payment methods like Bitcoin.
-It is anonymous, because no one can find out your identity from the other side of the VPN.
+It is anonymous, because no one can directly find out your identity from the other side of the VPN.
 However, French authorities can ask us for user data (username, email, payments, ...)
+It is traceable in extreme cases and will not hide you from the law.

 ### Will you log traffic or send user data to authorities?
 We won't log your traffic under any condition.